-Course title & Code Credits Credit distribution of the course Pre-requisite Lecture Practical/ Practice of the course (if any) Biomathematics 4 3 1 0 Class XII pass with Mathematics Differential
+Course title & Cred Credit listribution U V Pre-requisite Code Lecture Practical/ Practice of the course (if any) Biomathematics 4 3 1 0 Class XII pass with Mathematics Differential

 - Develop and analyse the models of the biological phenomenon with emphasis on population growth and predator-prey models. - Interpret first-order autonomous systems of nonlinear differential equations using the Poincaré phase plane. - Apply the basic concepts of probability to understand molecular evolution and genetics.